HOME

 National Standards & Approval Agencies

 States, municipalities and insurance companies require that a third-party agency certify that they have tested the equipment to ensure that the construction standard has been met and is maintained in the assembly and operation of the equipment.
 Underwriter's Laboratory is recognized as the industry leader in testing agencies though there are several other smaller national laboratories capable of doing the same.
-PFS Corporation in Madison, Wisconsin provides INOV8 International with a "listing" for our furnaces and our waste oil storage tank.
+PFS Corporation in Madison, Wisconsin provides different companies with a "listing" for our furnaces and our waste oil storage tank.
 We are familiar with two other laboratories performing similar testing, Environmental Test Laboratory (ETL) and Environmental Test Laboratory of Maine (ETLM).
 These four agencies worked together over six years ago to establish the standards for waste oil burning equipment, now known as UL 296A.
 This standard requires end-user compliance with other national codes, such as :

 1. The American National Standards Institute (ANSI) - for heating system installation requirements,